facebook/react-native-website/docs/handling-text-input.md

 There are a lot more things you might want to do with a text input.
 For example, you could validate the text inside while the user types.
 For more detailed examples, see the [React docs on controlled components](https://react.dev/reference/react-dom/components/input#controlling-an-input-with-a-state-variable), or the [reference docs for TextInput](textinput.md).

-A TextInput is one of many ways for the user to interact with your app.
+A `TextInput` is one of many ways for the user to interact with your app.
 For examples of other ways to handle input, see the documentation on [how to handle touches](handling-touches.md).

-Now let's take a look at [ScrollView](using-a-scrollview) which is another Core Component.
+Now, let's take a look at [ScrollView](using-a-scrollview), another Core Component.